rpgreview/papersandpaychecks/cow-orkers.md

 · Can find NPCs from other areas here eating on occasion.
 · Reward – Can find a group of visitors from another company, who are not impressed with Nile, and will gladly become allies (basically, can find a henchman who may have skills that the PCs do not).

-*The Janitor/Handyman (Shunned Cavern)*

-· Janitor is an eastern European – very thick accent and massive.
-Extremely scary.
-Yuri and Boris.
-· Constantly drunk and aggressive
-· Area has dangerous hazards – cleaning products that would be banned under the Geneva Convention on Biological Warfare, etc.
-· Reward – Can get the Janitor to clear out one floor (except for the Senior Managers level) of all people for a 15 minute period.

 ### 5.1.4 Nile, First Floor